 Or maybe you were ashamed to take your shirt off at the beach or your friends pool party and you promised yourself that life would be different come Monday morning.
 That you would finally step up and make the changes you have thought about for so long.

-While some of you were nursing your hangover with coffee and a greasy, fried sausage biscuit yesterday morning, the dedicated were doing some early morning hill sprints.
+While some of you were nursing your hangover with a greasy, fried sausage biscuit yesterday morning, the dedicated were doing some early morning hill sprints.

 Others slept off the booze lying around on the couch all day while the driven were out training or playing in the hot sun.

 Just like every Monday, you have a choice today.
 You can realize that weakness is a sin and you must now repent for a life wasted.